-After an intense six months of planning, examining the patterns of macaque socialising, and site development, the Primate Socialising Habitat is near completion.
+After an intense year of planning, examining the patterns of macaque socialising, and site development, the Bren PfA Primate Socialising Habitat is finally complete.

 Imagined and built with inputs from various experienced professionals, the habitat considers all practical issues including feeding and medical care.